dulvui/simondalvai.org/src/content/blog/godot-automated-screenshots.md

 }
 ```

-Then the paths of the scenes that shall be used for the screenshots are defined.
+Then the paths of the scenes, that should be used for the screenshots, are defined.
 ```python
 const scenes = [
 	"res://src/levels/Level1.tscn",